 Umbrian Cooking Classes

 Step back into time when you stroll through Assisi, the birthplace of Saint Francis of Assisi, founder of the Franciscan order and one of the most popular saints in history.
 The 13th-century Basilica di San Francesco is adorned with frescos painted by a young Giotto where he depicts the life of Saint Francis.
-You may also visit Saint Francis in the crypt, meander through its outside areas and inside halls.
+You may also visit Saint Francis in the crypt, or meander through its outside areas and inside halls.
 Assisi is also home to Rocca Maggiore, a medieval fortress, and the Basilica di Santa Chiara.

 Itinerary ~ 5 Days, 4 Nights

 Check in and start your program on any day of the week.

 Day One: Check In & Chef’s Tasting Dinner

 - Arrival transfer and check into our Umbria Unplug Collection cooking program.